nspyre-org/nspyre/docs/contributing.rst

 Documentation Style
 -------------------

 When contributing documentation, please do your best to follow the style of the documentation files.
 This means a soft-limit of 79 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.
+Tutorial type information should be placed in the getting started sections.
+If you are writing documentation for a major spyrelet, create a new .rst file and make sure to add it to the appropriate toctree in index.rst.

+Guidelines:
-When presenting Python code, use single-quoted strings (``'hello'`` instead of ``"hello"``); this applies to code as well!
+* When presenting Python code, use single-quoted strings (``'hello'`` instead of ``"hello"``); this applies to code as well!
+* Make sure to show examples of code output and expected results.
+The use of screenshots for GUI elements is acceptable, but make sure the resolution is high enough.
+* Refer to the .rst file for this section as a reference for good format styling.
+* Don't go more than three levels of headings; a maximum of two levels is encouraged.

 Writing Docs